• Skip to primary navigation

 • Fish sauce: Fish sauce is a key component in Thai cooking, with a salty and umami flavor.
 If you don't have fish sauce, you can use soy sauce, tamari or coconut aminos.

 • Coconut milk: Use canned coconut milk rather than cartoned.
-I prefer to use a full fat one as it's thicker and creamier, but you can use lite if you prefer.
+I prefer to use a full fat one as it's thicker and creamier, but you can use lite if you prefer, though the broth won't be as rich.

 • Cilantro: Cilantro adds a great herby freshness to the soup.
 If you don't like cilantro, you can use parsley instead.

-• Spring onions: To garnish.
+• Green onions and sliced red chili: To garnish.
 These are optional, but add a great bite and freshness.

 How to make Thai mussels